 Realizable pay reflects the real value of equity awards and increases or decreases with fluctuations in market value.
-When determining the annual equity grants to our executives in January of each year, the Committee believes it is important to take into account not only the grant date values included in our Summary Compensation Table, but also to consider the effect of the year-end value of our stock on those awards over time.
+When determining the annual equity grants to our executives in January of each year, the Committee believes it is important to take into account not only the grant date fair values included in our Summary Compensation Table, but also to consider the effect of the year-end value of our stock on those awards over time.

-Given that approximately 89% of our CEO's and 78% of our other NEOs' target pay is equity based, the Committee and the company consider it especially important to focus on realizable pay when evaluating pay for performance.
+Given that approximately 92% of our CEO's and 83% of our other NEOs' target total direct compensation for fiscal year 2020 is equity based, the Committee and the company consider it especially important to focus on realizable pay when evaluating the effectiveness of our pay for performance philosophy.
 For example, decreases in our stock price could cause stock-based awards to have realizable values that are less than what was targeted at the time of grant, including performance periods under our Performance Share Programs potentially closing with no value earned and no dilutive effect to the company.